jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 }
 ```

-The `invoke` subcommand lets you pass in data to the function.
-This will be extremely helpful later on.
-To see the full list of options,
+If you take a look at the source code, this response will make sense.

-ask for help in doctl:
+You can pass parameters into the function too, which will be helpful later.
+To see the full list of options just ask doctl for help

 ```sh
 doctl serverless functions invoke --help
 ```

-Even if you don't want to test through the control panel, I'd still recommend visiting it.
-It has some useful
+Even if you want to interact with the function through the command line, I'd still recommend vistiing the control panel.
-information about your function including specific cURL commands, the endpoint URL, and the API
+It has some useful information about your function including specific cURL commands, the endpoint URL, and the API
 key you need to include in a POST request.

-If you want to run cURL without going to the control panel, the following command will get the function's URL:
+If you insist on not using the control panel, you can get the endpoint URL like this

 ```sh
 doctl serverless function get career-project/skills-to-careers --url